CPCE policy manual

 A: There are 175 questions.
-Everyone has three hours to complete the paper version of the exam and 2.5 hours to complete the online version.
-Most people complete the exam in about two hours.
+Candidates have 2.5 hours to complete the online exam.
+Most candidates complete the exam in about 2 hours.

 Q. What grade is required to pass the exam?
 What if I do not pass the exam?

 A: A score of 70 percent or higher is required to pass the exam.
-If you do not pass the exam, you can retake the exam a maximum of one time in a one year period.
-If the exam is not retaken within one year of original exam date, you will be required to re-apply.
+If you do not pass the exam, you may retake the exam within one year of application approval for a reduced fee.
+If the exam is not passed within one year, you will be required to reapply.

 Q. What serves as appropriate documentation?

-A: Guidelines for documentation are included in the application.
-Documentation is required to receive points in any section.
-If you are unsure about which documentation to include after reviewing the application, please contact firstname.lastname@example.org to set-up an application consultation!
+A: Guidelines for documentation are included in the policy manual.
+Documentation is required to receive contact hours.
+If you are unsure about what documentation to include after reviewing the drafting form, please contact firstname.lastname@example.org to set up an application consultation.

 Q. Who should take the exam?
 How do I know if I am qualified?

-A: This exam tests the expertise of caterers and event planners, but it is open to any professional in the catering and events industry who wants to advance their position in the industry.
-This includes professionals who are not caterers or event planners, such as photographers, rental specialists, hospitality professors, designers, florists, etc.
+A: This exam tests the expertise of caterers and event planners, but it is open to any professionals in catering and events who want to advance their position in the industry.
+This includes professionals such as photographers, rental specialists, hospitality professors, designers, florists, etc.

-In general, a certain level of experience is required to be able to reach the application point minimum (see policy manual for details).
+A minimum number of years of experience is required to be able to reach the application point minimum (see policy manual for details).
 Some professionals may need to gain more knowledge in certain competencies.
 It is difficult to give an exact answer about the amount of experience required in order to pass the exam since everyone has a different background.
-We recommend that individuals review the application and then contact NACE Headquarters at email@example.com or call 410-290-5410 with questions.
+We recommend individuals review the application and then contact NACE Headquarters at email@example.com or call 410-290-5410 with questions.

 Q. Why should I take the CPCE exam?

-A: The CPCE designation is the catering and event industry?s most prestigious professional certification.
-Earning the CPCE designation communicates professionalism and strengthens your earning power.
+A: The CPCE designation is the catering and event industry's most prestigious professional certification.
+Earning the CPCE designation communicates professionalism and strengthens earning power.
 Read the benefits of the CPCE designation for candidates and employers.

 Q. When do I need to submit a completed application and documentation in order to register for an upcoming exam?

-A: Your completed, typed application, documentation and payment must be submitted online, postmarked, emailed (firstname.lastname@example.org) or faxed (410-290-5460) no later than 30 days prior to the desired exam date.
+A: Your completed application must be submitted no later than 30 days prior to the desired exam date.
 Your application and documentation need to be emailed to firstname.lastname@example.org.
 Payment will be coordinated by NACE.

 Q. How long does the certification remain active?

-A: The certification remains active for five years.
+A: The certification remains active for 5 years.
 All CPCEs must recertify before the certification expires in order to continue using the designation.
 A directory of current CPCEs is available online.

 Q. What is involved with recertification?

-A: To recertify, CPCEs should complete a recertification application, which is similar to the application for initial certification, and submit it with documentation and payment for the recertification fee ($195 for members/$295 for non-member) before their certification expiration date.
+A: To recertify, CPCEs complete a recertification application, similar to the application for initial certification, and submit it with documentation and payment for the recertification fee ($245) before their certification expiration date.

 Q: How do I apply for Emeritus Status?

-A: If you are a CPCE that is interested in permanently maintaining your designation, NACE offers the opportunity to apply for emeritus status.
-If you are would like to apply, please review the following requirements:
+A: If you are a CPCE who is interested in permanently maintaining your designation, NACE offers the opportunity to apply for emeritus status.
+Requirements are listed below:

-- Applicant must be turning 60 or older in the calendar year that the certification is up for renewal and must also supply documentation of age (driver’s license, birth certificate, etc.)
+- Applicants must be turning 60 or older in the calendar year that certification is up for renewal and must supply documentation of age (driver’s license, birth certificate, etc.)

-- Applicant must be an active CPCE in good standing for 10 or more years
+- Applicants must be an active CPCE in good standing for 10 or more years

-- Applicant must submit a 300-500 word essay describing how the CPCE designation has helped enhance their professional life and why they believe it is important to retain it
+- Applicants must submit a 300-500 word essay describing how the CPCE designation has enhanced their professional life and why they believe it is important to retain